-Portal is also where you access the My Faculty Center, which allows you to view your course schedule, class rosters, and to post student grades.
+Portal is also where you access the My Faculty Center, where you view your course schedule, class rosters, and post student grades.
 More detailed instructions are available on the Records and Registration page.

 Email: UB provides a full-featured email account with a UB address book, personal calendar, junk mail filter and more.
 You can access all features on and off campus.
 Visit the email page for setup instructions for off campus and mobile devices.

 Telephone/Voicemail may be provided by your department.
 UB uses IP phones that offer voicemail and speech dial service as well as standard featueres like speakerphone, redial, call transfer, etc. Learn more at the Campus Phones page.

 The staff of the OTS Call Center can help you navigate campus technology.
 The Call Center is n Academic Center, room 101.
 They are available by phone at 410.837.6262 (or 6262 from a campus phone) or by email at firstname.lastname@example.org.
 Visit their Contact Page for office hours and other useful information.